flux-iac/tofu-controller/docs/use-tofu-controller/provision-resources-obtain-outputs.md

-# Use TF-Controller to provision resources and obtain outputs
+# Use tofu-controller to provision resources and obtain outputs

 Outputs created by Terraform can be written to a secret using `.spec.writeOutputsToSecret`.